laphuhao/Bankruptcy-Prediction-Project/README.md

 Each model's performance is assessed using an accuracy score.
 The Random Forest model achieves the highest accuracy, with an impressive score of **96.48%**.

 ## Conclusion:
-This project provides a framework for predicting a company's bankruptcy using machine learning algorithms.
+This project provides a framework for predicting companies' bankruptcy using machine learning algorithms.
 The best-performing model can be used as a reference for future projects with similar objectives.